Senths02/portfolio/src/content/watch-party-data.md

 ### Setting expectations
 I noticed the name of the pilot, _'BBC Together'_, didn't align with the new balanced navigation and copy.

+>Choosing function over form, I proposed changing the name of the pilot to BBC Together + Data Pod.

-Several names had been explored in the past.
-The team learned that:
+Several names had been explored in the past - but the team learned that:
 - The Data Pod relied on a descriptive name to optimise understanding
 - The name BBC Together was familiar with existing audiences
 - The two services required distinct names to maintain separation

->Choosing function over form, I proposed changing the name of the pilot to BBC Together + Data Pod.

 <br>